Oral submucous fibrosis: Pathogenesis

 "Exposure to areca nut (Areca catechu) containing products with or without tobacco (ANCP/T) is currently believed to lead to OSF in individuals with genetic immunologic or nutritional predisposition to the disease.".
 On the other hand, reduced CD1a+ Langerhans cells and CD207+ dendritic cells indicate evolving immunosuppression in OSF and its progression to OSCC.

 This hypersensitivity reaction results in a juxta-epithelial inflammation that leads to increased fibroblastic activity and decreased breakdown of fibers.
 The fibroblasts are phenotypically modified, and the fibers they form are more stable, produce thicker bundles that progressively become less elastic. once the original loosely arranged fibrous tissue is replaced by the ongoing fibrosis, the movability of the oral tissues is reduced, there is loss of flexibility and reduced opening of the mouth.
-These collagen fibers are non degradable and the phagocytic activity is minimized.
-The role of pure capsaicin in the etiology and pathogenesis of oral submucous fibrosis has been debunked, as its has been shown to have antifibrotic and anticancer effects.
+These collagen fibers are non-degradable, and the phagocytic activity is minimized.
+The role of pure capsaicin in the etiology and pathogenesis of oral submucous fibrosis has been debunked, as it has been shown to have antifibrotic and anticancer effects.
 Mosqueda-Solís in their Systematic review have shown anticancer activity of capsaicin on oral cancer.
 It has been shown by computational biology, capsaicin hinders the collagen fibre formation.
 Moreover, capsaicin has been shown to cause the degradation of collagen I by activation of MMP1 through TRPV1 channels.

 According to a 2015 cross-sectional study, the time taken for return of salivary pH to baseline levels after chewing areca-nut-containing mixtures is significantly longer in habitual users with OSF when compared to unaffected users.
 Prolonged alkaline pH induces death of the fetal fibroblast type and replacement by a profibrotic fibroblast.
 The patterns of intraoral fibrotic bands produced by alkaline chemical injury mimic those produced by areca nut chewing.

-Sharma et al. have equated the pathogenesis of OSF to an over-healing wound, to explain its evolution as well as malignant transformation.
-Given that OSF is an overhealing wound, Choudhari et al. have recently implicated that factor XIIIa (the last factor in the coagulation pathway) plays a critical role in the development of fibrosis in OSF and that there is a strong correlation between factor XIIIa and increasing grades of OSF in their study.
+Sharma et al. in 2018 first proposed the over-healing wound model of OSF to explain its evolution as well as its malignant transformation.
+Given that OSF is an over-healing wound, Choudhari et al. have recently implicated factor XIIIa (the last factor in the coagulation pathway) in playing a critical role in the development of fibrosis in OSF and found a strong correlation between factor XIIIa and increasing grades of OSF in their study.
 Incidentally, Sharma et al. in 2018 had already proposed an important role of factor XIIIa in the pathogenesis of OSF, by promoting the generation of fibrin degradation products (FDP).
-Literature is replete with patients with OSF having FDPs in their blood, and this can be considered as a proof for the role of factor XIIIa in the pathogenesis of OSF.
+Literature is replete with patients with OSF having FDPs in their blood, and this can be considered as proof for the role of factor XIIIa in the pathogenesis of OSF, and also of it being an overhealing wound.